kubernetes-study-guide/Kubernetes-Study-Guide/40_configuring_kubectl/README.md

 ## usernames

 Notice we deviated a little from in this example.
 In our original config file, the username was 'minikube', but we changed it to 'admin-user' and it still worked.
-That's becuase kube-apiserver doesnt use this username, and it's actually something we use for our reference only.
+That's because kube-apiserver doesnt use this username, and it's actually something we use for our reference only.
 Instead kubectl uses the certificates subject's CN name as the username:

 ```bash